mech/Notes/Security/web_application_security.md

 # Web Application Security

+Internet of thing security can kill people.
+Like insulin injection from a blue-booth device.

 * Exposure of user information (email, password, identity theft)
 * Direct financial gain
 * Creating a botnet